-Develop conversations starters that may support some educators to build children's self-regulation (e.g empathy, emotional vocabulary etc) Educators learn to identify children's needs (now & later) 2020 Term 4 2021 Term 4 2021 2022 2023 2024 Child observations done in collaborative educators' groups and then discussed in debriefings and team meetings with follow up on inclusion strategies.
+Educators learn to identify children's needs (now & later) Term 4 2021 Term 4 2021 2022 2023 Child observations done in collaborative educators' groups and then discussed in debriefings and team meetings with follow up on inclusion strategies.
 Resources on self-regulation and executive function offered to educators.
 RAC educator done a PD on behaviour guidance.
-Challenging behaviour training run again facilitated by Mandy and Jasmine Challenging behaviour training scheduled for Term 3, 2023 Educator Lura and Coordinator Nathan facilitated a Inclusion and Positive Behaviour Management Workshop for all educators.
-Educator Lura to organise external professional development opportunities to be run at MOSHC.
-5.2.2 Develop more coherent wellbeing plans for children that may require extra support (behaviour guidance plans).
+Challenging behaviour training run again facilitated by Mandy and Jasmine Challenging behaviour training scheduled for Term 3, 2023 5.2.2 Develop more coherent wellbeing plans for children that may require extra support (behaviour guidance plans).
 The plan should be a living document where strategies are evaluated, and adaptations and successes documented.
 Have a document that records inclusion initiatives, what works and what doesn't for children who may be struggling in the MOSHC environment.
 This tool is to support children to thrive in the MOSHC environment Н Children have coherent wellbeing plans (behaviour guidance plans) when requiring additional support.
 The plan should be a living document where strategies are evaluated, and adaptations and successes documented.
 Plans are available to educators for frequent reviewing and discussing.
 Development of a wellbeing policy that demonstrates MOSHC's commitment to the health and wellbeing of staff and students.
 Have a flexible wellbeing plan template.
 Encourage educators to update plans Invite families and children to identify successes and what strategies can help Person on children with additional needs to document and evaluate the session.
 This can count as the educator's documentation quota Share plan with family and relevant stakeholders when applicable and possible (privacy).
-Term 3 2021 2021/2022 2023 Need identified at QIP summit/and lock down QIP training sessions.
+Professional development in sharing information about children's inclusion plans, observations of children, wellbeing and emotional development in children, talking Term 3 2021 2021/2022 2023 Need identified at QIP summit/and lock down QIP training sessions.
 The BeYou mental health and wellbeing for children and young people initiative to be implemented at MOSHC.
 Purple book has running records of flagged children with what works and what doesn't work to identify triggers, patterns and actions.
 New Health and Wellbeing role is developed which will include child advocacy as a responsibility.
 Website developed by wellbeing lead educator Nathan with a particular focus on providing families resources for wellbeing.
-Grant applied to run a wellbeing event in Term 4, 2023
+Grant applied to run a wellbeing event in Term 4, 2023 School has shared their revised behaviour guidance program with the team, including strategies to embed in our program.